moonshiner/draft-dnsop-rfc6303-bis/draft-dnsop-rfc6303-bis.md

 document are to be interpreted as described in BCP 14 [@!RFC2119] [@RFC8174] when, and only when, they appear in all capitals, as shown here.
 DNS terminology is as described in [@?RFC8499].

+## Updates to 6063

+OLD:

+   This registry can be amended through "IETF Review" as per [RFC5226].
+   As part of this review process, it should be noted that once a zone is added it is effectively added permanently; once an address range starts being configured as a local zone in systems on the Internet, it will be impossible to reverse those changes.

+NEW:

+   This registry can be amended through "Expert Review" policy (Section 4.5 of [RFC8126]).
+   As part of this review process, it should be noted that once a zone is added it is effectively added permanently; once an address range starts being configured as a local zone in systems on the Internet, it will be impossible to reverse those changes.
+More guidance for Designated Experts is provided in Section TBD.

 {backmatter}